nicholasklick/whisk/README.markdown

 ## Whisk Deploy -- embarrassingly fast deployments. ##

+I am forking whiskey\_disk under this project in attempt to catch the project up.
+The author is 10-12 months behind the projects maintenance and I contacted him.
+He is unsure of when he will be able to put more time into the whiskey\_disk project.
+So for now, this is my attempt to keep the project going in his absence.

 A very opinionated deployment tool, designed to be as fast as technologically possible.
 (For more background, read the [WHY.txt](http://github.com/jesseadams/whisk/raw/master/WHY.txt) file)  Should work with any project which is git hosted, not just Ruby / Ruby on Rails projects.
 Allows for local deploys as well as remote.